-A first time offender Weldon Angelos, when he was 21 he sold 24 ounces of weed to an undercover drug enforcement officer while he had a gun in his possession at the time of his arrest.
+A first time offender, Weldon Angelos, when he was 21 sold 24 ounces of weed to an undercover drug enforcement officer while he had a gun in his possession at the time of his arrest.
 The combination of a gun and drug possession charge plus dealing.
 Angelos received a 55 year Mandatory Minimum sentence without the possibility of parole.
-His Judge; Former Judge Paul Cassell from Utah stated, “Mandatory minimums is a sentence that judge has to impose a particular minimum number of years….Mandatory minimums can be used to send a message but at some point the message gets lost.
+His Judge; Former Judge Paul Cassell from Utah stated, “Mandatory minimums is a sentence that judge has to impose a particular minimum number of years….Mandatory minimums can be used to send a message but at some point the message gets lost.”
 Mandatory minimums really ties the judges hands.
-If he [Angelos] had been a aircraft hijacker he would have gotten 24 years in prison.
+If he [Angelos] had been an aircraft hijacker he would have gotten 24 years in prison.
 If he would have been a terrorist he would have gotten 20 years in prison.
 If he was a child rapist he would have gotten 11 years in prison.
-Now I’m suppose to give him a 55 year sentence, now that is just not right.”
-So as of now Weldon should not be serving longer than a child raping, Aircraft Hijacking, terrorist.
+Now I’m supposed to give him a 55 year sentence, now that is just not right.”
+So as of now, Weldon should not be serving longer than a child raping, Aircraft Hijacking, terrorist.
 “He shouldn't have done the crime if he didn't want to serve the time.”
-I bet you have heard people say that.
-There is a little bit of truth to that saying.
-I agree that Weldon Angelos be punished for his crime.
-But as I have said before the punishment must always fit the crime.
-But does the Nixon Administration and the laws since on drug enforcement had any effect on drug use in America?
+I bet you have heard people say that, andthere is a little bit of truth to that saying.
+I agree that Weldon Angelos be punished for his crime, but as I have said before the punishment must always fit the crime.
+But, does the Nixon Administration and the laws since on drug enforcement had any effect on drug use in America?
 I would say no. A survey of teens in Colorado shows that since the legalization of marijuana in 2014 there hasn't been an increase in usage by the teen population.
 One good thing that has come out of the war on drugs is the seized drug money from busts is used to help pay for other departments such as local police, federal departments, and the DEA itself.
-Drugs have hurt people that is not a disputed fact, but the mandatory minimum laws have done to much harm than good when it comes to the criteria of non violent offenders as stated before.
+Drugs have hurt people, that is not a disputed fact, but the mandatory minimum laws have done to much harm than good when it comes to the criteria of non-violent offenders as stated before.

 Beneficial to all parties: